Certora/Examples/CVLByExample/Invariant/README.md

 ## Incorrect spec

 When we try to verify the contract at `contracts/BallGame.sol` with the spec `BallGame.spec`, the invariant fails because it is not strong enough.
-The Vertora Prover starts from an arbitrary state, only assuming that player 2 does not have the ball.
+The Certora Prover starts from an arbitrary state, only assuming that player 2 does not have the ball.
 But actually if in our starting state the ball can be at player 4, player 4 passes the ball to player 2, violating the invariant.

-To run the correct version, still getting a violation:
+To run the incorrect spec:
 ```certoraRun certora/conf/runWeakInvariant.conf```

 ## Correct Spec